'People Thought It Was A Shooting!': Suspects Sought For Setting Off Fireworks Inside Parks Mall In Arlington

 ARLINGTON, Texas (CBSDFW.COM) – Police in Arlington are searching for suspects who set off fireworks inside The Parks Mall last weekend, causing “a tremendous amount of fear and panic of an active shooter.”

 Police responded to the mall on Saturday, Feb.
 27, due to an incident happening inside.
-Police said there were concerns that a shooting had taken place and that shoppers were panicking in the area and on social media.READ MORE: DART, Trinity Metro Keeping With Federal Face Mask Requirement
+Police said there were concerns that a shooting had taken place and that shoppers were panicking in the area and on social media.READ MORE: ERCOT CEO Bill Magness Voted Out By Board Of Directors

 Police Chief Al Jones quelled those rumors at around 6:30 p.m., saying that fireworks had gone off and that there was no active shooter.